The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 The placement of Blasting Zone can shift as it is not affected by SkS but GF combo is, as such it won’t line up in the same spot.

-One thing to keep in mind is that your Gnashing Fang is a combo but it has flexibility.
+One thing to keep in mind is that your Gnashing Fang is a combo, but it has flexibility.

 * Certain actions can be used inside this combo (and are done so for optimal damage in buffs) without breaking it.
 * The combo can still be broken by using any of your basic combo actions (Solid Barrel or Demon Slaughter combos).